MSaifKhan01/Build-With-Innovation-I/README.md

-                             # <h1 align="center" style="color: #5C6AC4;">User-Management</h1>
+<h1 align="center" style="color: #5C6AC4;">User-Management</h1>

-Built with Node.js, Express.js, and MongoDB, the backend ensures seamless communication between the frontend and the database.
+Built with Node.js, Express.js, and MongoDB, the backend ensures seamless communication between and the database.
 JWT adds a layer of security to user authentication.

 ## Table of Contents